 Proposed Change:

 2.4.1.4.
 Inspect count station equipment and assure operational.
 Reinstall picket leads at counting stations prior to watering up ladders.
-Ensure the leads are properly seated.
+Ensure the leads are properly seated with a 1" gap (not to exceed 1.25”) is maintained along the bottom for lamprey passage.

 Comments: